alexfmpe/semantic-satiation/src/Posts/002-filter.md

 newtype Predicate a = Predicate { getPredicate :: a -> Bool }
 ```

-If we think of this as an (indicator function)[https://en.wikipedia.org/wiki/Indicator_function], then it's reminiscent to `Data.Set.Set`.
+If we think of this as an [indicator function](https://en.wikipedia.org/wiki/Indicator_function), then it's reminiscent of `Data.Set.Set`.
 The element is in the set iff `getPredicate p a = True`.
 That is, filtering out an element from this implicit set results in a new `Predicate` for which `getPredicate p' a = False`.
 What happens if we filter them all out?
 We're left with `Predicate (const False)`.